Skip to main content

 ARAC members and Chair are appointed by the Board (which includes all members of the non-executive committee).
 Their initial term of office on ARAC will usually expire at the same time as the term of office on the Board that they are serving when the appointment to ARAC is made.
 If they are subsequently reappointed to Board they may be considered for reappointment to ARAC.

-ARAC meetings will normally be attended by the Chief Executive, the General Counsel and Director of Governance, Risk and Assurance, the Executive Director of Finance and Corporate Services and/or the Director of Finance, the Head of Internal Audit and the Head of Risk and Assurance.
+ARAC meetings will normally be attended by the Chief Executive, the General Counsel and Director of Governance, Risk and Assurance, the Chief Operating Officer, the Head of Internal Audit and the Head of Risk and Assurance.
 Also, representative(s) from internal audit services and external audit – including (if appropriate) any sub-contractor appointed by the National Audit Office (NAO) – and a representative of DWP.

 ARAC may ask any other executive member of the Board or staff of the organisation, or any other person, to attend to assist it with its discussions on any particular matter.